Fed attacks inflation with its largest rate hike since 1994

 Even if a recession can be avoided, economists say it’s almost inevitable that the Fed will have to inflict some pain — most likely in the form of higher unemployment — as the price of defeating chronically high inflation.

-Yet the Fed’s rate hikes are blunt tools for trying to lower inflation while also sustaining growth.
-Shortages of oil, gasoline and food are propelling inflation.
-The Fed isn’t ideally suited to address many of the roots of inflation, which involve Russia’s invasion of Ukraine, still-clogged global supply chains, labor shortages and surging demand for services from airline tickets to restaurant meals.

-In their updated forecasts Wednesday, the Fed’s policymakers indicated that after this year’s rate increases, they foresee two more rate hikes by the end of 2023, at which point they expect inflation to finally fall below 3%, close to their 2% target.
+In their updated forecasts Wednesday, the Fed’s policymakers indicated that after this year’s rate increases, they foresee two more rate hikes by the end of 2023, at which point they expect inflation to finally fall below 3%, close to their target level.
 But they expect inflation to still be 5.2% at the end of this year, much higher than they’d estimated in March.

 Over the next two years, the officials are forecasting a much weaker economy than was envisioned in March.
 They expect the unemployment rate to reach 3.7% by year’s end and 3.9% by the end of 2023.
 Those are only slight increases from the current 3.6% jobless rate.
 But they mark the first time since it began raising rates that the Fed has acknowledged that its actions will weaken the economy.